Backup158/DarktideWeaponCustomizationOwO/docs/README.md

 9) **Why can the performance get bad?**

 &emsp; EWC runs worse as weapons get more attachment slots.
-I added a lot of slots for all those accessories, which increases the background processing during matches.
+I added a lot of slots for all those accessories, which increases the background processing during matches and in the inventory.

 &emsp; Error 2014 comes from your game taking too long to respond to the server; with this plugin, EWC has to spend more time processing the extra slots while loading in, which may or may not be enough of a delay to boot you.
 Could just be a nocebo effect, but I figured it was worth mentioning anyways (and now I have cursed you >:3).